-Indeed, sparse breezes early in 2021 did hurt Europe's wind, as nukes were down for repairs, hydro was hit by drought.
-All that combined, meant late 2021, unhappy records were set.
+Indeed, sparse breezes early 2021 did hurt Europe's wind, nukes were down for repairs, hydro hit by drought.
+All that combined, meant late 2021 unhappy records were set.
 Europe's natural gas benchmark spiked up +300%.
 Gas futures in a key Netherlands basket rose past equivalent \$150/barrel for oil.
 Early 2022 gas rose higher, past an equivalent of \$500/oil barrel(!).
-This all made Europe's natural gas prices start of 2022, dearest fossil fuel by far.
+This all made Europe's natural gas prices early 2022, dearest fossil fuel by far.
 Ireland's electricity costs late 2021 jumped 10x in a 7-hour period on gas shortages.
 Gas was so tight late 2021 in Spain & Portugal, electricity hit \$165/MWh, worst since 2002.
-UK electricity prices briefly rose 2x, or 7x over a year prior; next day UK power \$395/MWh.
+UK electricity prices briefly rose 2x, or 7x over a year prior; next day UK power hit \$395/MWh.
 UK imported 7.5% of its power from France; an undersea cable loss knocked out 2 GWs power from France.
-On good breezes like 2022 UK can produce at times most of its power from wind, cheaply!
+On good breezes like 2022 UK can produce at times most power from wind, cheaply!
 Yet on few breezes, a big UK wind at 24 GW faceplate capacity - can fall to 1 GW.
-Europe's natural gas once was so cheap - and so Russian.
-But early 2022 Russian gas suddenly became a question-mark; might Nord II not open - Nord I cease flowing?
-If so, might that mean replacing piped 150 billion cubic meters (bcm) - with LNG delivered by ships from Qatar, Algeria, US etc starting 2022.
-Might it mean 15 bcm new US LNG, more of Europe using coal, nuclear?
+Europe's natural gas once was so cheap - so Russian.
+But early 2022 Russian gas suddenly became a question-mark; might Nord II not/never open - Nord I cease flows?
+If so, might that mean replacing piped 150 billion cubic meters (bcm) - with LNG delivered by ships from Qatar, Algeria, US etc from 2022.
+Might it mean 15 bcm US LNG, more of Europe using coal, nuclear?
 Aiming to replace a huge once-piped 50 bcm, with LNG infrastructure.

-Past simmering European fears about over-relying on Russian gas had been waved away by how bloody cheap it was; thus it became 40% of Europe's gas, more for Germany.
+In past, simmering European fears about over-relying on Russian gas were waved away by how bloody cheap it was; it became 40% of Europe's gas, more for Germany.
 Until that blew up in peoples' faces.
 Literally.
 To win approval for Nord Stream 2, or soften targets was maybe behind Russia's cuts; or to divide Europe, or prepare for war.
 Paradigms shifted fast on fears Russia could invade Ukraine - faster when it did so.
 All as China, Japan, S. Korean buying LNG pushed prices >\$15/per million BTUs.
 US gas rose too, for all is interconnected, from \$2 mm/BTUs - to well over >\$5 - unheard of in US shale-fracking era.
-Europe Market Winter gas demand competes vs JKM (Japan-Korea Market) - and geopolitical urgency meant Europe had to and did fill up gas storage fast.
-That + a mild 2022 helped.
+Europe Market Winter gas demand competes vs JKM (Japan-Korea Market) - and geopolitical urgency meant Europe had to and did fill gas storage fast.
+That + mild 2022, 2023 helped.
 But all became scary on ripened reality of war.
-Europe's storage had reached >95% in Fall 2022; but could it refill again quickly after Hot Summers, maybe Freezing Winters too in 2024, 2025, 2026 etc.
+Europe's storage had reached >95% in Fall 2022; but could it refill again quickly after Hot Summers, maybe Freezing Winters in 2024, 2025, 2026, 2027, 2028 etc.

-2022 had thrust Europe's debilitating long over-reliance on Russian gas, into a sobering light.
-It underscored an immediate need for more renewables, fast.
-GWs more solar/wind quickly - plus long-term battery storage needed for firm power.
-Lack of extant LNG gas infrastructure, gas storage vexing too - as clean hadn't yet grown big enough.
-In particular as Europe was weaning itself off coal, reducing places current-gen nukes (that & gas persisted on war, allowing room as renewables grew) - now wind & solar early 2020s were at an awkward stage.
+2022 had thrust Europe's debilitating over-reliance on Russian gas, in sobering light.
+LNG was stepped up fast, yet it underscored immediate need for more renewables, fast.
+GWs more solar/wind quickly - plus battery storage for firm power.
+That LNG infrastructure, and gas storage vexed - as better clean power wasn't yet big enough.
+As Europe in fits & starts, tried weaning itself off coal, some places reducing current-gen nukes - other places expanding nukes - no breathing room as renewables grew.
+Wind & solar early 2020s were at an awkward stage.
 Growing yes, but not yet near-big-enough to be Hero.
-2020 renewables had met only 20% of European electricity demand, not enough to overcome gas' failures this decade... yet.
+In 2020 renewables met only 20% of Europe's electricity demand, not enough to overcome gas' troubles this decade... yet.